kuzzleio/sdk-jvm/doc/1/getting-started/java/index.md

 Now you know how to:

-- Store documents in a Kuzzle Server, and access those
+- Store documents in a Kuzzle Server, and access to those

 ## Subscribe to realtime document notifications (pub/sub)